Are you looking for the best heart and lung cardiothoracic surgeons in Melbourne?

 (03) 8669 4575

-A/Prof. Prabhu has a staff appointment as an electrophysiologist at the Alfred Hospital (Melbourne, Australia) and has a co-funded Heart Foundation and NHMRC Post-Doctoral Research Fellowship at the Baker Heart and Diabetes Institute.
-He is proficient in all aspects of rhythm management, including catheter ablation procedures for atrial and ventricular arrhythmias, device implantation and management.
+A/Prof. has a staff appointment as an electrophysiologist at the Alfred Hospital and has a co-funded Heart Foundation and NHMRC Post-Doctoral Research Fellowship at the Baker Heart and Diabetes Institute.
+He is skilled in all facets of rhythm care, including device maintenance and catheter ablation operations for atrial and ventricular arrhythmias.

 Associate Prof. Andrew Newcomb Cardiothoracic Surgeon Melbourne

 Associate Cardiothoracic surgeon Prof. Andrew Newcomb has received training in all facets of the field, including heart failure, congenital, thoracic, and aortic surgery.
 He received training in complicated valve surgery as a specialization.

 Dr Sergei Mitnovetski - Melbourne Heart & Lung Surgeons